StormCircuit/Stationeers-Workspace/stationeers-ic10/src/AIMeE/README.md

 **Setup:**
-1. Setup 3 COMPACT ic10 HOUSING roboroutine per aimee.
+1. Setup 3 COMPACT ic10 HOUSING per aimee.
 Do NOT turn any of them on.
 2. Setup transmitter per aimee.
 Do NOT turn any of them on.
 3. Setup 1 switch of some kind per aimee for recalling them.
 Set them to ON after placing them.
 4. Set the device pins as per their device alias's (recallSwitch must be a switch for example)